AltamashShaikh/Cakephp-Rss-fed-Reader/README.md

 ## A simple Rss feed Reader which accepts the url as query parameter and displays the item.

-## By default the rss feed url is https://www.reddit.com/.rss and no items will be shown is 10
+## By default the rss feed url is https://www.reddit.com/.rss and total items will be shown is 10

 ## To specify the url or item count make the following request